gvonbergen/squidwizard/README.md

-# squidwizard
+# Squidwizard
-Squidwizard creates a Squid configuration file (squid.conf) with random IPs in multiple IPv6 subnets (e.g. /64) within a larger IPv6 network (e.g. /56).
+Squidwizard creates a Squid and BIND rDNS configuration file (squid.conf) with random IPv6s from multiple IPv6 subnets (e.g. /64) from a larger IPv6 network (e.g. /56).

-The configuration file was created based on the introduction from Metahackers.pro: https://www.metahackers.pro/setup-high-anonymous-elite-proxy/
+The Squid configuration file was created based on the introduction from Metahackers.pro: https://www.metahackers.pro/setup-high-anonymous-elite-proxy/

+The rDNS BIND file can be used to create rDNS entries with the following schema:
+- IPv6 address with dashes (e.g. fdc1-0072-bb6c-00e3-0000-0000-0000-0001)
+- Your domain (e.g. rev.example.com)

 Also an Ansible file exists (addons/ansible_squid.yaml) to automatically build the proxy in an Ubuntu 18.04 LTS VPS instance.
 Reason is that Squid only supports 128 outgoing proxy ports without building it from source and the CXXFLAGS "DMAXTCPLISTENPORTS=xxx"

-Reason for this project was that I searched for a simple way to create a squid.conf file with above 1k outgoing IPv6 addresses within a larger IPv6 network provided by my VPS hosting provider.

 ## Squidwizard usage
 usage: squidwizard.py [-h]